Vizhal-SU/Vizhal-SU.github.io/README.md

 # Vizhal-SU.github.io
-Vizhal's insti webops app.
+Hi!
+This is Vizhal and here are the two websites I have created for insti web-ops team coordinator app!

-I do not own the images displayed in the websites.
-They were downloaded from the internet.
+P.S.
+I do not own any of the images displayed in the websites.They have been downloaded from the internet